Researching the politics of development

-Subhasish is working with ESID as a Research Associate on the MGNREGA project in India.
+Subhasish is Senior Teaching Fellow in the Department of Economics at The University of Warwick.
+He is a Research Associate with ESID on the MGNREGA project in India.
 He completed his PhD at the Economics Department of the University of Manchester in January 2016.
 By training he is an empirical development economist.

 Dey, S. and K. Sen (2016).
 ‘Is partisan alignment electorally rewarding?
 Evidence from village council elections in India‘, ESID Working Paper No. 63.
 Manchester.

-Dey, Subhasish and Katsushi Imai (2014).
+Dey, S. and Imai, K. (2014).
 ‘Workfare as collateral: The case of National Rural Employment Guarantee Scheme (NREGS) of India’, Economic Discussion Paper No. 1412, Economics Department, University of Manchester.

 Subhasish has worked on research projects with UNU-WIDER, Helsinki; Manchester City Council; and the Brooks World Poverty Institute at the University of Manchester.
 He also has seven years’ experience of working with the government of West Bengal, India, in the field of rural development.